 Be a culture vulture

 Whatever you are doing over the period, do what feels right for you and give yourself time to relax at the end of the year.
-If you find yourself not knowing what to do, or you’re at a bit of a loose end and need some support remember we have resources on the Student Support website.
-There is also Big White Wall – which you can access at anytime any day – whatever you are feeling.
+If you find yourself not knowing what to do, or you’re at a bit of a loose end and need some support , take a look at the Christmas support page or the student support site.